SystemFw/blog/content/posts/data-oriented.md

 ```

 We can use our `Counter` to build an append-only log, similar to a
-Kafka partition, by pairing a `Counter` with `Table Nat a`.
+Kafka partition, by pairing a `Counter` with a `Table Nat a`.
 The
-`Counter` will keep track of the current size of the log so we know where
+`Counter` will keep track of the current size of the log so we know
-to append next, and the table will host the elements, indexed by their
+where to append next, and the table will host the elements, indexed by
-offset.
+their offset.

 ```haskell
 type Log a = Log Counter (Table Nat a)